jeanbaptistemora/fluidattacks-universe2/makes/applications/makes/doc/src/docs/devs/analytics-conventions.md

 ---
-id: observes-conventions
+id: analytics-conventions
-title: Conventions
+title: Analytics Conventions
-sidebar_label: Conventions
+sidebar_label: Analytics Conventions
-slug: /devs/observes/observes-conventions
+slug: /devs/analytics-conventions
 ---

 We have the strict purpose to maintain the information easily understandable for